kirkhu/Draft_WRO2025_FE-Fire-On-All-Cylinders/src/Programming/Obstacle_Challenge/README.md

       __Program operation flow__

-        - When  `pico_main_final.py` starts, it sends a high-frequency signal to the Jetson Nano to trigger the execution of the `jetson_nano_main_final.py` program.
+        - When  `pico_main_final.py` starts, it sends a high-frequency signal to the Jetson Orin Nano to trigger the execution of the `jetson_nano_main_final.py` program.
 Then, `pico_main_final.py` enters a waiting mode until the button is pressed.
-After pressing the button,`pico_main_final.py` enters the main loop, starts receiving data transmitted via UART from the Jetson Nano, and continues running.
+After pressing the button,`pico_main_final.py` enters the main loop, starts receiving data transmitted via UART from the Jetson Orin Nano, and continues running.
 When it receives a status value of 5, the Pico takes over vehicle control and performs the parking operation.

     - ##### Program Operation flowchart of the Raspberry Pi Pico controller
         ![FE-obstacle_challenge_Pico](./img/FE-obstacle_challenge_Pico.jpg)